MingchenXia/home/readme.md

 > One of my unfinished projects.
 It contains a number of conjectures of interest.

-- Pluripotential theory on complex analytic spaces

-> This is integrated into the arXiv version of my paper on Mabuchi geometry.
-So I disabled the link.

 - [Note on $L^2$-methods in global pluripotential theory](Notes/MIS.pdf)

 > My personal notes when learning the $L^2$ methods, I plan to include more details in the future.
 This note contains an example of a reverse Bertini theorem, which seems to be new.